This study changed how a Harvard professor thinks about health care

 Fresh fruits and veggies are more expensive to farm than crops that will be processed.
 Produce relies on human labor rather than machines, and machines are more efficient and cheaper in the long run.
 But the US government also doesn’t subsidize leafy vegetable crops in the same way it supports wheat, soy, and corn, vital ingredients in a lot of junk food.

 Some programs in the United States are trying to steer consumers toward healthier options.
 Researchers are suggesting a junk food tax on “nonessential” foods like candy, soda, and potato chips as the next frontier in public health policy.
-Experts cite similar […]
+Experts cite […]

 Read the Full Article